ask1234560/locco/README.md

 # samasya
-Online quiz game.It has same features as of the locco quiz  app.Implemented using flask.
+Online quiz game.It has same features as of the locco quiz  app.Implemented using flask framework.

 #for running it